magento/magento2/app/code/Magento/Integration/README.md

     - update an Integration
     - delete an Integration by integration ID
     - get an array of selected resources  for an integration

+- `\Magento\Integration\Api\OauthServiceInterface`:
+    - create a new consumer account
+    - create access token for provided consumer
+    - retrieve access token assigned to the consumer
+    - load consumer by its ID
+    - load consumer by its key
+    - execute post to integration (consumer) HTTP Post URL.
+Generate and return oauth_verifier
+    - delete the consumer data associated with the integration including its token and nonce
+    - remove token associated with provided consumer

 For information about a public API in Magento 2, see [Public interfaces & APIs](http://devdocs.magento.com/guides/v2.4/extension-dev-guide/api-concepts.html).